Dobby233Liu/download-mingw/README.md

 ```
 (This solely downloads the compiler)

-Then just make (sure that) the steps that you desire to apply the downloaded compiler to actually use the downloaded compiler (this is not done automatically).
+Then make sure that the steps that you want to use the downloaded compiler in actually uses the downloaded compiler (this is not done automatically).
 You should configure `env`s for that to work with build systems (see also [Output](#output)).

 # Output
 The output `${{ outputs.path }}` is the path to GCC.
 The `bin` directory in it is what you want.